 Corridor Code Set Styles allow us to effectively produce the managed Sets of Feature Lines.
 We need both the Code Set Styles and the companion other Styles to make the processes and our design choices easier.
 The Framework for Civil 3D can help.

-Manage the Lust for Detail
+We Must Manage Our Lust for Detail

 For many Civil 3D users, it appears that it is way too easy to get sucked into detailed surfaces from Corridors too quickly.

-Many Civil 3D users tend to add details into the initial stages of the complex and multi-step design process that Corridors best are adapted to deliver.
+Many Civil 3D users tend to add details into the initial stages of the complex and multi-step design process that Corridors are best adapted to deliver.
 The quantity of detail that is potentially available from a Corridor model often can become simply overwhelming.

-The video above clearly demonstrates that the Frequency properties inside our Site Design Corridors is particularly important for us to learn to manage effectively.
 All too often more application of more applied Assemblies with their collection of Subassemblies and resultant Feature Line output creates unnecessary complexity problems for us.

 Mission Critical Point Identification Benchmarks